EAHYoder/fox-in-the-forest/README.md

 # *Fox in the Forest*

 *A two player board game where team mates cooperatively move the fox through the forest to collect all the gems, taking care not to stray from the path too often.
-This is a web version of the game with custom animations.*
+This is a web version of the game with custom animations.
+The game is available to play for a two player team [here](fox-in-the-forest-game.herokuapp.com)*

 ## Features
+[This video](https://youtu.be/A4F8Tmr3BjM) demonstrates many of the games features which are listed here:
 - Users can log in and create an account.
 - Logged in users can review rules of the game which include animated demos of various gameplay concepts.
 - If two players are logged in a player can start a round.
 This shuffles the deck, deals a hand of 11 cards to each player, and sets the decree card.
 Each player is only able to see their own hand.